Login

 Very effective

 How did the resource inform students’ understanding of food waste as a global vs local issue?
-Enabled them to research global patterns
+It was able to show the students how much food is wasted by people not using their leftovers for otherthings

 What were the most creative food waste solution suggestions?
-Backyard chickens
+Pickling was a great solution

 Did the resource encourage new ways of thinking and talking about the value food?